fredericd/jquery-koha-flipster/README.md

 As you can see on the above example, `kohaFlipster` function accepts two parameters.
 An optional third parameter is also available.

 - `css`: The URL to the Koha flipster CSS file.
+Alternatively, you can omit this parameter.
+In this case, you have to cut-and-paste the provied CSS file into yours.
 - `flipster`: An array of flipster to display.
 Each entry in this array has three parameters:
   - `bibs`: URL of the JSON file containing biblio records, described above.
   - `selector`: A jQuery selector to the div to be replaced by the flipster.